konveyor/tackle-test-generator-cli/README.md

    - To run the generated tests: Along with generating JUnit test cases, the CLI generates an Ant `build.xml`, a Maven `pom.xml` or a Gradle `build.gradle`, which can be used for building and running the generated tests.
 The build system to use can be configured using the `execute` command option `-bt/--build-type` (see [Configuration Options](#configuration-options)).
 Install the build system that you prefer for running the tests.

    - To collect library dependencies of the application under test (AUT): The CLI can use the AUT's build file to collect the AUT's library dependencies automatically.
 Alternatively, the user has to specify the dependencies manually in a text file (see [Specifying the app under test](doc/user_guide.md#specifying-the-app-under-test)).
-Currently, this feature is supported for Gradle and Ant; Maven support will be added.
+This feature is supported for Gradle, Ant and Maven.
 Install Gradle if you plan to use the dependency computation feature.

 4. Download Java libraries using the script [lib/download_lib_jars.sh](lib/download_lib_jars.sh).
 The jar for the test-generator core is downloaded from the Maven registry on GitHub Packages